Context-Free Recognition with Transformers: Proofs

-Each padding token for nodes allocates space to store an element in $\set{0,1,\bot}$ to denote that the associated item is either non-realizable (0), realizable (1) or not known yet to be realizable ($\bot$).
-We will implement \cref{alg:chytil}'s algorithm on $\ahat$s to compute whether items are part of the closure $\closureset(\str)$ (i.e, are realizable) or not.
+Each item-padding allocates space to store an element in $\set{\true,\false,\bot}$ to denote that the associated item is either realizable ($\true$), non-realizable ($\false$) or not known yet to be realizable ($\bot$).
+This slot is what tracks membership in $\items_t$ across the outer iterations of \cref{subsec:unambiguousalgo}: after block (4) of outer iteration $t$ it holds $\ind{\itm \in \items_t}$ for the associated item $\itm$.
+Initially (before block (1) of $t=1$) every padding symbol stores $\bot$.

-\textbf{Initial items.} A padding token for some node can check whether its associated item is of the form $[\NT{A},\idxi,\idxi]$ via a feedforward network that checks that the indices are the same.
-For all such padding tokens, another feedforward network adds $1$ to the residual stream if and only if $\production{\NT{A}}{\sym_\idxi} \in \rules$ to signal the realizability of that item (and otherwise adds $0$).
+\textbf{Initial items.} This block establishes $\items_0$ from \cref{subsec:unambiguousalgo} (the length-$1$ items witnessed by unit productions).
+It runs once, before the outer loop starts.
+An item-padding can check whether its associated item is of the form $(\idxi-1,\NT{A},\idxi]$ (a length-$1$ item, cf.\ \cref{eq:depgraph}'s initial set $\items_0$) via a feedforward network that checks that the right index is one greater than the left.
+For all such padding symbols, another feedforward network flags whether $\production{\NT{A}}{\sym_\idxi} \in \rules$ to signal the realizability of that item.
 We can perform this procedure exactly as in the base case of \cref{app:proofcfl2ahat}.
+At the end of this block, each padding symbol whose associated item is in $\items_0$ stores $\true$.